2015 Soldier Marathon Runners Guide

 Ft.
 Benning Road and S. Lumpkin Road are the two access roads to the National Infantry Museum.
 On race day S. Lumpkin Road will be one-way traffic to the Infantry Museum.
 Ft.
 Benning Road to the Infantry Museum will close at 7:45 a.m. before the race to prepare for the start of the race at 8:00 a.m.
 Please arrive early to park and comfortably walk to the start.
 Plan to walk up to ½ mile to the start line.

 Porta-Potties and Restrooms

-Porta-potties will be in the front parking lot of the Infantry Museum and behind the Museum near the start line.
-Bathrooms are inside the Museum and also at the bleachers near the start line.
-Porta-potties will also be at each water station on the course.
+Porta-potties will be located in front of the National Infantry Museum, behind the Museum near the start line and at each water station on the course.
 Bathrooms are inside the Museum.